-Our Pittsburgh-based contingent fee attorneys represent individuals and businesses in insurance coverage and bad faith lawsuits in Pennsylvania, West Virginia, and Ohio.
+Our Pittsburgh-based contingent fee attorneys represent individuals and businesses in insurance coverage and bad faith lawsuits in Pennsylvania, West Virginia, Ohio & Massachusetts.

-Based in Pittsburgh, we represent insurance policyholders, both individuals and companies, in Pennsylvania, West Virginia, and Ohio, who have been seriously harmed by the bad faith conduct of insurance companies.
-We file lawsuits, in state and federal courts, primarily in Pennsylvania, West Virginia, and Ohio, against insurance companies for breach of contract and bad faith (also known as “breach of the duty of good faith and fair dealing,” implied by law into insurance policies).
+Based in Pittsburgh, we represent insurance policyholders, both individuals and companies, in Pennsylvania, West Virginia, Ohio, and Massachusetts who have been seriously harmed by the bad faith conduct of insurance companies.
+We file lawsuits, in state and federal courts, primarily in Pennsylvania, West Virginia, Ohio, and Massachusetts, against insurance companies for breach of contract and bad faith (also known as “breach of the duty of good faith and fair dealing,” implied by law into insurance policies).

 We litigate claims for breach of contract and bad faith arising from Protection & Indemnity (“P&I”), Hull & Machinery, Yacht, Charterers, Marine Employer Liability (“MEL”), Marine General Liability (“MGL”), Wharfinger, Terminal Operator, Stevedore, Ship Repairer, Marina Operator, Cargo, Oil Pollution, Commercial General Liability (“CGL”), Personal Auto, Commercial Auto, Homeowners, Motorcycle, other common policy forms, as well as manuscripted policies.